mihaicris-adoreme/cordial-ios-sdk/README.md

 ## Carousel push notifications

 Carousel push notifications allow to expand a push notification and display items in the expanded notification view.
 Here are the steps to configure the app to dispaly carousel push notifications:
 1. Add new Notification Content Extension target.
-Choose Swift as target language
+Choose Swift as target language.
-2. Remove `Main.storyboard` from the newly created target.
-3. Add a new reference to CordialAppExtensions-Swift:
+2. Add a new reference to `CordialAppExtensions-Swift` in Cocoapods Podfile:

 ___
 ```
-target "The name of the new Notification Service Extension target" do
+target "The name of the new Notification Content Extension target" do
     use_frameworks!
     pod 'CordialAppExtensions-Swift'
 end
 ```

+3. Remove `MainInterface.storyboard` from the newly created target.

-4. In the Info.plist of the target set `categoryIdentifier` to `carouselPushNoitfication`
+4. In the `Info.plist` of the target make the following changes:
+ - under `NSExtensionAttributes` section change the value of entry `UNNotificationExtensionCategory`  to `carouselPushNoitfication`
+ - unser `NSExtension` section remove entry `NSExtensionMainStoryboard`
+ - unser `NSExtension` section add new entry `NSExtensionPrincipalClass` and set the value to `{Your Notification Content Extension target name}.NotificationViewController`

 [Top](#contents)